hikemalliday/froakbot-website-frontend/README.md

 The bot 'points' to the same database that the discord bot uses.
 This will allow guildmates to query the database through a nice, clean frontend.

-The <QueryCards/> are not created yet (these will be the cards I render from the backend fetched results)
+The QueryCards are not created yet (these will be the cards I render from the backend fetched results)

 The cards on the home page link to the same pages, which I have dubbed 'Views' in the project.
 The 'Views' are just the main components / pages, which are handled by react-router-dom.